Anthony Wood (businessman): Philanthropy

-In 2021, Wood and his wife, Susan, donated $48.2 million to create the "WoodNext Foundation", a Texas based philanthropy.
+In 2021, Wood and his wife, Susan, donated $48.2 million to create the "WoodNext Foundation", a Texas-based philanthropy.
 Its priorities include mental health, homelessness, scientific and biomedical research, disaster recovery, and economic opportunity with a focus on addressing root causes.
-Wood made $71 million in charitable commitments in 2022, and appeared on the Chronicle of Philanthropy's list of America’s 50 biggest donors.
+Wood made $71 million in charitable commitments in 2022, and appeared on the Chronicle of Philanthropy's list of America's 50 biggest donors.
 In 2023, the WoodNext Foundation granted $14.3 million to the University of Pittsburgh for the study of heart disease and dementia, and $1.25 million to establish the BrightEdge Entrepreneurship Fellows Program through the American Cancer Society.
-That same year, the foundation also donated £1.9 million to the School of Ocean and Earth Science at University of Southampton to fund research in how Earth’s climate has changed over the past billion years, during times when the planet experienced severe ice ages.
+That same year, the foundation also donated £1.9 million to the School of Ocean and Earth Science at University of Southampton to fund research in how Earth's climate has changed over the past billion years, during times when the planet experienced severe ice ages.

 In January 2025, Woodnext Foundation granted over £1 million to the School of Life Sciences at the University of Dundee to support research in understanding how mutations, in particular protein kinases, cause human diseases such as amyotrophic lateral sclerosis (ALS) and ROSAH syndrome.
 In March 2025, Woodnext Foundation awarded the Brain & Behavior Research Foundation (BBRF) $5 million over five years to sponsor research, including that at the Yale School of Medicine, in neurobiological and behavioral science.
 The research areas included opioid use disorder, depression in pregnant women, schizophrenia, bipolar disorder, and the effects of psychedelics on perception and consciousness.

 Political activities

-Wood has contributed significant sums to political efforts.
-In March of 2025, Wood individually contributed $1 million to the super PAC Texans for a Conservative Majority.
+Wood has contributed significant sums to conservative political efforts.
+In March 2025, Wood individually contributed $1 million to the super PAC Texans for a Conservative Majority.
 In addition, his combined contributions to Texans for Senator John Cornyn Inc., Alamo PAC, and Cornyn Victory Committee amount to $22,400 in 2024 and 2025.
 Together with Texans for a Conservative Majority, these PACs are joint fundraising participants supporting the re-election of Texas Republican representative John Cornyn to the U.S. Senate in 2026.
-In October of 2024, Wood individually contributed $100,000 to the super PAC AFC Victory Fund.
+In October 2024, Wood individually contributed $100,000 to the super PAC AFC Victory Fund.
 The AFC Victory Fund supports the American Federation for Children (once called "Advocates for School Choice") which is a 501(c)(4) organization that promotes school choice programs.
-In August of 2022, Wood individually contributed $200,000 to Take Back the House 2022, a joint fundraising committee created to gain a Republican majority in the U.S. House of Representatives during the 2022 midterm elections.
+In August 2022, Wood individually contributed $200,000 to Take Back the House 2022, a joint fundraising committee created to gain a Republican majority in the U.S. House of Representatives during the 2022 United States elections.